Good Morning Britain (1983 TV programme)

 Opening shot of the programme from 1986.
 This shows the main set, and (from left to right) presenters Richard Keys, Anne Diamond, Nick Owen and Wincey Willis.
 The on-screen clock can be seen at the bottom-right.

-Good Morning Britain was TV-am's main breakfast television show, broadcast on weekdays from February 1983 until the franchise ended in 1992.
+Good Morning Britain is TV-am's main breakfast television show, broadcast on weekdays from February 1983 until the franchise ended in 1992.
 It had many different presenters throughout its run.

 After a difficult first few months, which almost led to the failure of the broadcasting franchise, Good Morning Britain became a success.

-The studio buildings in Hawley Crescent would later be acquired by what is now Paramount Global, and ultimately used as Paramount International Networks' offices.
+The studio buildings in Hawley Crescent would later be acquired by what is now Paramount Skydance, and ultimately used as Paramount International Networks' offices.

 Overview

 Good Morning Britain had a mixture of news and current affairs, weather, cartoons, music, and many popular guests of the time.
 It also featured a popular exercise section, hosted in the early days by Michael Van Straten and Jackie Genova, and then more famously by "Mad Lizzie" Webb.
 The news was provided in-house by TV-am, but following its loss of the licence the news provision was contracted out to Sky News, who provided the news service from 1 February to 31 December 1992.

 At its peak, the programme would feature large outside broadcasts throughout the European winter/Australian summer from Bondi Beach in Australia, renaming the show G'Day Britain.

 Initially, David Frost, Anna Ford, Michael Parkinson, Angela Rippon and Robert Kee were the presenters and main shareholders of the station, but the original format was soon dropped, and all bar Frost left the broadcaster.

 Other presenters of the show included Chris Tarrant, Anneka Rice, Richard Keys, Kathy Tayler, Lorraine Kelly, Jayne Irving and Dynasty star Gordon Thomson.